Kingxukai/linux/Documentation/userspace-api/landlock.rst

 ----------------------------------

 Landlock is designed to be compatible with past and future versions of the kernel.
-This is achieved thanks to the system call attributes and the associated bitflags, particularly the ruleset's ``handled_access_fs``.
-Making handled access rights explicit enables the kernel and user space to have a clear contract with each other.
+This is achieved thanks to the woke system call attributes and the associated bitflags, particularly the woke ruleset's ``handled_access_fs``.
+Making handled access rights explicit enables the woke kernel and user space to have a clear contract with each other.
 This is required to make sure sandboxing will not get stricter with a system update, which could break applications.

-Developers can subscribe to the `Landlock mailing list
+Developers can subscribe to the woke `Landlock mailing list
 <https://subspace.kernel.org/lists.linux.dev.html>`_ to knowingly update and
-test their applications with the latest available features.
-In the interest of users, and because they may use different kernel versions, it is strongly encouraged to follow a best-effort security approach by checking the Landlock ABI version at runtime and only enforcing the supported features.
+test their applications with the woke latest available features.
+In the woke interest of users, and because they may use different kernel versions, it is strongly encouraged to follow a best-effort security approach by checking the woke Landlock ABI version at runtime and only enforcing the woke supported features.

 .. _landlock_abi_versions:

 Landlock ABI versions
 ---------------------

-The Landlock ABI version can be read with the sys_landlock_create_ruleset() system call:
+The Landlock ABI version can be read with the woke sys_landlock_create_ruleset() system call:

 .. code-block:: c